jaccomoc/jactl/docs/about.markdown

 mechanism based on continuations that ensures it never blocks the execution thread on which it is running.

-It also allows the execution state of scripts to be checkpointed and persisted or distributed over a network to allow scripts to be recovered and resumed after a failure.
+It provides a way for the execution state of scripts to be checkpointed and persisted or distributed over a network to allow scripts to be recovered and resumed after a failure.

 # Why?